MBLEX Dumps MBLEX Braindumps

 4. Collateral ligament sprain Answer: A

-What is the name of the muscle that forms the upper esophageal sphincter, which helps control the entry of the bolus into the esophagus?
+is the name of the muscle that forms the upper esophageal sphincter, h helps control the entry of the bolus into the esophagus?

 Explanation: The cricopharyngeus muscle forms the upper esophageal sphincter, which helps control the entry of the bolus from the throat into the esophagus during the swallowing process.
 This sphincter muscle plays a crucial role in the coordinated movement of the bolus through the digestive tract.